-(b) The Mixed Arbitral Tribunals established pursuant to paragraph (a) shall decide all questions within their competence under Sections III, IV, V, and VII.
+(b) The Mixed Arbitral Tribunals establishel pursuant to paragraph (a) shall decide all questions within their competence under Sections III, IV, V, and VII.

-In addition, all questions, whatsoever, their nature, relating to contracts concluded before the coming into force of the present-Treaty between nationals shall be decided by the Mixed Arbitral Tribunal; always excepting questions which, under the laws of the Mixed Arbitral Tribunal (courts in question, to the exclusion of the Mixed Arbitral Tribunal if this is not prohibited by the laws of his country.
+In addition, all questions, whatsoever their nature, relating to contracts concluded before the coming into force of the present Treaty between nationals of the Allied and Associated Powers and Hungarian nationals shall be decided by the Mixed Arbitral Tribunal, always excepting questions which, under the laws of the Allied Associated or Neutral Powers, are within the jurisdiction of the National Courts of those Powers.
+Such questions shall be decided by the National Courts in question, to the exclusion of the Mixed Arbitral Tribunal.
+The party who is a national of an Allied or Associated Power may nevertheless bring the case before the Mixed Arbitral Tribunal if this is not prohibited by the laws of his country.